Hylke1982/devops-experience-workshop/exercise-07/README.md

 ```
 - Save the file
 - Add, commit and push the changes to the Git repository
-- Run the seed-job again, the 'Third build job' should be visible.
+- Run the seed-job again, the 'Database script creation' job should be visible in the pipeline.